AlexLandau/gdl-perf/README.md

 An unsuccessful performance test may leave one variable to indicate the nature of the error:

 * errorMessage: A message indicating the nature of the test error.

+TODO: Add expected interface for correctness tests, which will work differently

 Terminology notes